Bindekere/IP-Address-Tracker/README.md

 ### Useful resources

 - [The Net Ninja](https://www.youtube.com/watch?v=O_9u1P5YjVc&list=PL4cUxeGkcC9joIM91nLzd_qaH_AimmdAR) - This is the resource I used to learn bootstrap.
 It is a short but precise course.
-Do not forget to code along with the tutorials instead of just watching
+Do not forget to code along with the tutorials instead of just watching.
 - [Bootstrap Docs](https://getbootstrap.com/) - The bootstrap docs is probably the best resource for learning Bootstrap as it is conscise and well explained.
 It also contains pre-built bootstrap components.

 ## Author